The transgender community in Pakistan is that neglected group of people which faces an extremely harsh attitude in our society.

 A transgender child is refused the love of family and loved ones, he is deprived of the right to be educated in a public school where normal kids go to, and most often, he is rejected to be allowed to work in social norms.
-Models deny to work with transgenders, and they are treated almost with inhumane manners.
+Models deny to work with transgender people, and they are treated almost with inhumane manners.
 Just recently, the Saudi government banned this third gender entrance into the country for Umrah.
-Is it quite their fault, that they were born like this?
+Is it entirely their fault, that they were born like this?
 God created them this way, and no one has the right to deny them their rights to live the way they want to.

 Although certain Pakistanis are understanding and helpful towards the transgender community, it shocks us to know that several educated people are highly intolerable towards them.
-There have been cases where Doctors refuse to render medical help to them, and cases where these khusray are beaten up in public yet no one utters a word in their defense.
+There have been cases where Doctors refuse to render medical help to them, and cases where these khusray are beaten up in public, yet no-one utters a word in their defense.

-Leading Transgender figures in our Society:
+Leading transgender figures in our Society:

-Kami Sid is Pakistan’s first ever Transgender Model, who made his debut in a photoshoot by Depilex, teaming up with Nighat Misbah as the makeup artist and Waqar J Khan as the fashion stylist.
+Kami Sid is Pakistan’s first-ever Transgender Model, who made his debut in a photoshoot by Depilex, teaming up with Nighat Misbah as the makeup artist and Waqar J Khan as the fashion stylist.

 And now we see another transgender actress who is coming forth in one of Pakistan’s major music videos.
 Rimmal Ali wants to break the stereotypes about how the transgender community is only interested in being prostitutes or dancers.
-She indeed symbolizes the talent hidden in transgenders that our society chooses to neglect!
+She indeed symbolizes the talent hidden in transgender people that our society chooses to neglect!
 To learn more about her, you can see it here: